 However, a team that catches fire at the right moment can sometimes run through the competition, regardless of their seed or previous performance.
 So, as the tournament progresses, keep an eye out for teams who seem to be putting it together.

-In this vein, it might be worthwhile to look for teams who were highly ranked early in the season but fell off due to injury or chemistry issues.
+In this vein, it might be worthwhile to look for teams who were highly ranked early in the season but fell off because of injury or chemistry issues.

-An underperforming team who has loads of talent might only need a spark to become the group everyone expected them to be.
+An underperforming team with loads of talent might only need a spark to become the group everyone expected them to be.

 The NCAA men’s Division 1 basketball tournament began in 1939.
 At the time, only eight teams competed for the title, and the Oregon Ducks claimed the inaugural championship.